Paulagot/bingo/README.md

 # Multiplayer Crypto Bingo Game 🎲

-A real-time multiplayer Bingo game built with React, TypeScript, and Socket.io, along with smart contracts driven by blockchain. featuring responsive design, single-player mode, and dynamic room management.
+A real-time multiplayer Bingo game built with React, TypeScript, and Socket.io, along with smart contracts driven by the Solana blockchain. featuring responsive design, single-player mode, and dynamic room management.
 Smart Contract to managed payment and winner prizes.

 ## Features